 All students in Grades K-6 participate in a planned program of music appreciation.
-In addition, students in Grades 4, 5 and 6 may choose to participate in Instrumental Music, and students in Grade 6 may choose to participate in Sixth Grade Chorus.
+In addition, students in Grades 4, 5 and 6 may choose to participate in Instrumental Music, and students in Grade 6 will participate in Sixth Grade Chorus.